 Holiday sweet potatoes are typically covered with lots of brown sugar, marshmallows, and nuts – not exactly the healthiest or most Migraine-friendly option.
 This season, I encourage you to spice up (literally) your traditional sweet potato recipe with this fun alternative.
-If you love a sweet and smokey flavor profile, these chipotle mashed sweet potatoes are perfect for you!
+If you love a sweet and smoky flavor profile, these gluten and nut-free chipotle mashed sweet potatoes are perfect for you!
+I even include a vegan option to please everyone at the table.

 I love smoked paprika on my roasted sweet potatoes, so when Ina came out with this recipe for Chipotle Sweet Potatoes in Cooking for Jeffery I knew I had to try them.
 Most Ina recipes are such a hit for me, but I found these to be a little heavy.
 All that butter and cream seemed to weigh down the smokey chipotle flavor…and you all know I’m a huge fan of butter and cream!
 The other downside was canned chipotles in adobo sauce usually contain hidden MSG and other potential triggers, like onions.
 Some of them even have added corn syrup, which is just not necessary.